 Driving back to Jersey, I tuned to WFAN so I could listen to the Jets game.
 Unfortunately, things were not going well for the Jets.
 Then, to my surprise, Marty Lyons talked about the same subject I had been discussing earlier–what it must be like to report to your job in Florham Park when there is no positive outlook for the future.
 My son and his friends love their jobs, and so do I. So I can’t imagine what it must be like to feel downtrodden at work.

 Long-time season ticket holders like myself continue to support our team, often attending games only because we have paid for the PSL and season tickets.
 So you might as well enjoy being outside, suffering along with everyone around you.

 What hurts is when you pay, in my case, $270 per seat for each game while the people next to you bought their seat last minute for $70.
 They enjoyed the same food in the club as I did, with little investment.
 I’ve got years of investment with zero return on my money.

 I attended the Titans game with my friend Gloria Alvarado, who is a long-time Giants fan.
 Her team is no better than the Jets.
 For a few hours, I was hopeful the football gods had lifted the black cloud from over the heads of my team.
 The stadium was only 60% or so filled, and it was an exhilarating game to the last second—finally, a win.

-The following week, there was the game in London against the Falcons.
+The following week, there was a game in London against the Falcons.
 I can’t imagine the plane ride back to the states after that loss.
-Thank God this week was a bye week so fans could pray for a miracle.
+Thank God this week was a bye week, so fans could pray for a miracle.